patrick-merchant/backend-project/ReadMe.md

 ## Testing:

-//Ana Paula
+## Further Implementations & Extensions:
+Here are a few ideas on how we would like to expand on this API:
+- Give users personalised recommendations based on their most watched/listened-to categories
+- Give users the option to filter out recommendations based on their content note
+- Add an admin user who can add/remove a podcast

-## Thank you for reading this guide!
+Thank you for reading this guide!
-//Ana Paula

 ## Acknowledgments:
-//Ana Paula
+We would like to thank the Bright Network Technology Academy team and especially our trainers Ana and Richard!